madsobitsoe/Systemudvikling2021-cookbook/xml/index.md

 ![](addmodules-mod-after-ok.png)

-next press OK and you are ready to import the jakarta classes and do the marshal operations:
+next press OK and you are ready to import the jakarta classes and do the marshall operations:

 ## The example

-The code will import (unmarshal) an xml file with the following content.
+The code will import (unmarshall) an xml file with the following content.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>